rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/oracle-ampere.md

 :::tip
 It's handy to have a statically linked aarch64 jq binary that you can move to an ARM cold machine.

-A Raspberrry Pi 400 makes a great cold machine for signing pool transactions or rotating KES.
-This allows you to have a truly never online cold machine and it's fairly portable and compact.
+A Raspberry Pi 400 makes a great cold machine for signing pool transactions or rotating KES.
+This allows you to have a truly never online cold machine, and it's fairly portable and compact.
 :::

 ```bash title=">_ Terminal"